dsarov/MGAP/README.md

 cd MGAP---Microbial-Genome-Assembler-Pipeline.git

-chmod +x ./*
+chmod -R +x ./*

-3) Edit the MGAP.config to point to the installation location of MGAP
+3) Edit the MGAP.config to point to the installation location of MGAP.
+You should just need to change the MGAP_LOCATION variable.

-4)
+4) Test out the pipeline.
+MGAP should complain if it can't find any of its dependencies.

 <i>How do I run MGAP?</i>